 The mission of the undergraduate program in architecture is to develop analytical thinking and creative making within the discipline of architecture in the context of a general liberal arts and sciences curriculum.

-A select number of students in the Major in Architecture are admitted into the Intensive Design Concentration during their senior year and enroll in the first-year graduate technology courses in the Master of Architecture professional degree program in the the University of Pennsylvania's Weitzman School of Design.
-Students who successfully complete the Intensive Design Concentration are eligible to be admitted with advanced placement into the second year of the Master of of Architecture professional degree program, thereby reducing the duration of the graduate program from three years to two years.
+A select number of students in the Major in Architecture are admitted into the Intensive Design Concentration that includes enrollment into first-year graduate technology courses in the Master of Architecture professional degree program in the the University of Pennsylvania's Weitzman School of Design.
+Students who successfully complete the Intensive Design Concentration are eligible to apply for advanced placement into the second year of the Master of of Architecture professional degree program, thereby reducing the duration of the graduate program from three years to two years.

 As an architecture major in a liberal arts college, we are uniquely positioned to provide students with a critical lens through which they can evaluate and address pressing challenges confronting our world, such as social justice and the climate crisis.
 By incorporating these themes into our curriculum, we equip our students with the necessary tools and knowledge to become effective agents of change.

 Architecture and the climate crisis

 Buildings are responsible for approximately 40% of global energy consumption and one-third of greenhouse gas emissions.
 The construction of buildings has a significant impact on the environment, including deforestation, habitat disruption, the release of greenhouse gases, and the exacerbation of the urban heat island effect.
 The architecture major helps students develop environmental literacy and an understanding of climate change, including the structure of the Earth’s environmental systems, the relationships between humans and the natural world, and the impact of climate change on the world.

 Social justice in architecture